PolymerLabs/actor-boilerplate/README.md

 This is a very basic web app that uses the [actor model].
 The actor model helps you to break your app’s core logic into small pieces that have to communicate with messages instead of using function calls.
 Adopting this model has multiple benefits on the web:

-- Yields to browser (e.g. the browser can perform work while actors are busy)
+- Yields to browser (it naturally leads to chunked code)
 - Encourages lazy-loading and code splitting
 - Gives you a clear separation of concerns
-- Makes moving code to off-main-thread easier
+- Makes moving code off-main-thread easier
 - Resilience against unexpected long-running tasks
 - Enables multi-modality for web apps

 ## What’s in here?

 This boilerplate is a starting point to build web apps based on the actor model.
-It provides a build system that allows you to easily lazy-load actors split your code.
+It provides a build system that allows you to easily lazy-load actors and split your code.
 It relies on [actor-helpers] for the implementation of the actors and the messaging system.
-(Please read the docs of [actor.ts] for more details and examples.)
+(Please read the docs of [`actor.ts`][actor.ts] for more details and examples.)

 Both this build system and the actor-helpers library are provided by us for convenience.
 You are encouraged to explore your own approach to actorize your code.

 ## How do I use this?